David Smith (Rhodesian politician): Farming in Rhodesia

 In Southern Rhodesia, Smith initially worked as a farm assistant, before becoming a farm manager.
-He later started his own farming enterprise, Smith and Wheeler (Pvt) Ldt., with a partner in Mazowe.
+He later started his own farming enterprise, Smith and Wheeler (Pvt) Ltd., with a partner in Mazowe.
 He joined the Grain Marketing Board in 1953, and served on several other agricultural committees.
 He became chairman of the national Farmers' Co-operative in 1966.
 In 1974, he purchased a farm in Banket worth several hundred thousand dollars.

 Political career

 In 1965, the year of Rhodesia's Unilateral Declaration of Independence, Smith was elected to the Southern Rhodesian Legislative Assembly for the Marandellas constituency.
 On 28 September 1968, he was named to Prime Minister Ian Smith's cabinet as Minister of Agriculture, succeeding George Rudland.
 At that time, Smith was described as the Rhodesian Front's "most liberal MP" and a moderate within the party who opposed press censorship and favoured a settlement with Britain.
 He was reelected to Parliament in the 1970 election with 72.5 percent of the vote against independent candidate Thomas Edridge, a Wedza farmer and member of the Rhodesia Tobacco Association's governing council.
 Edridge and the RTA took issue with price controls put in place by Smith in his capacity as agriculture minister.
 In April 1970, the month of the election, Smith criticized the RTA and other commodities boards for their political involvement, and accused them of lobbying against him in other government ministries.
 In 1972, he was elected vice-president of the Rhodesian Front, succeeding Lord Angus Graham.
 Smith was reelected in 1974 with 79 percent of the vote against Alfred John Harrison, the Rhodesia Party candidate.

 On 13 January 1976, Smith was made Minister of Finance after the incumbent minister, John Wrathall, became President of Rhodesia.
 He became Deputy Prime Minister on 20 August 1976, retaining his finance portfolio.
 He was returned to Parliament in the 1977 election with 86 percent of the vote against William John Raymond Pratt of the right-wing Rhodesian Action Party.
 In April 1978, he was appointed joint Minister of Commerce and Industry, serving alongside Ernest Bulle, one of the black co-ministers appointed as a result of the Internal Settlement.
 That year, he was the first Rhodesian minister to say he would run for Parliament under the Internal Settlement constitution, which would ensure a multiracial government.